vodquang96/django-anymail/docs/esps/sparkpost.rst

 You can use a SparkPost stored template by setting a message's :attr:`~anymail.message.AnymailMessage.template_id` to the template's unique id.
+(When using a stored template, SparkPost prohibits setting the EmailMessage's subject, text body, or html body.)

-Alternatively, you can refer to merge fields directly in an EmailMessage---the message itself is used as an on-the-fly template.
+Alternatively, you can refer to merge fields directly in an EmailMessage's subject, body, and other fields---the message itself is used as an on-the-fly template.

 In either case, supply the merge data values with Anymail's